-One of the reason that the level of PM 2.5 is very high in delhi is because of the vehicular traffic.
+One of the reasons that the level of PM2.5 is very high in Delhi is because of the vehicular traffic.

 They also found that Life expectancy in Maharashtra has 3.3 years due to Pollution.
 Although these results are just estimates as there is no physical way to tell that who has actually died because of air pollution.

-Doctors says that regular exposure to this kind of pollution drastically affects people’s health.
-“Air pollution of finer matter (like PM 2.5) also enters the heart apart from the lungs through the bloodstream and causes ischaemic heart disease, heart attacks and blood pressure problems,” said Sundeep Salvi, director of the Pune-based Chest Research Foundation (CRF).
+Doctors say that regular exposure to this kind of pollution drastically affects people’s health.
+“Air pollution of finer matter (like PM 2.5) also enters the heart apart from the lungs through the bloodstream and causes ischaemic heart disease, heart attacks, and blood pressure problems,” said Sundeep Salvi, director of the Pune-based Chest Research Foundation (CRF).

-The Delhi government is taking steps to control the air pollution in the city.
+The Delhi government is taking steps to control air pollution in the city.
 They proposed the odd/even rule in which cars with odd number plates would run on odd dates while cars with even numbers would do so on even dates.
-The centre has been asked by the top court to give traffic police masks so their health is not compromised.
-Luxury SUV’s and diesel cars above 2000cc has also been banned by supreme court in the national capital.
-There are many other actions taken by the government to reduce the air pollution in the national capital.
-But we have to wait and see whether this measures by the delhi government will work or not.
+The center has been asked by the top court to give traffic police masks so their health is not compromised.
+Luxury SUV’s and diesel cars above 2000cc has also been banned by the supreme court in the national capital.
+There are many other actions taken by the government to reduce air pollution in the national capital.
+But we have to wait and see whether these measures by the Delhi government will work or not.

 Oizom an Ahmedabad based organization has collaborated with India Open Data Association to create awareness about the air you breathe with an interesting DIY Kit, Airowl, which monitors the air you breathe.